bruceravel/demeter/documentation/DPG/paths/semantic.rst

 ``tag``
     This criterion takes a string or an anonymous array of strings and requires that the returned path contain the atoms which have this (these) tags.
-The tag is the optional fifth column in a feff.inp file written by Demeter's Atoms.
+The tag is the optional fifth column in a :file:`feff.inp` file written by Demeter's Atoms.
 This criterion requires that the tags are lexically equal.
 See the tagmatch criterion for matching tags in the sense of regular expressions.